-About The Community Theatre
+About the Community Theatre

-The Brainerd Community Theatre, part of the Central Lakes Community Performing Arts Center, serves as a cultural hub for the Brainerd Lakes area, and enjoys a 50 year tradition of providing year-round theatre entertainment.
+The Brainerd Community Theatre, part of the Central Lakes Community Performing Arts Center, serves as a cultural hub for the Brainerd Lakes area, and enjoys a 50-year tradition of providing year-round theatre entertainment.
 Students and community members alike are welcome to be a part of the productions, both onstage and backstage.
 Productions are staged year-round, with a robust summer theatre program serving the resort population of the area.

-ART, the play
+'Art', the play

-A Brainerd Community Theatre Live Stream production
+A Brainerd Community Theatre production

-"ART" the play
+Art, the play

-THE STORY: How much would you pay for a white painting?
+'Art' by Yasmina Reza, translated by Christopher Hampton - THE STORY: How much would you pay for a white painting?
 Would it matter who the painter was?
 Lines are drawn and old friends square off over a canvas, using it as an excuse to relentlessly batter one another over various failures.
 As their arguments become less theoretical and more personal, they border on destroying their friendships.
 This is where friendship is tested, and the aftermath of action, and its reaction, affirms the power of those bonds.

 THE CAST: (in order of appearance)

 Marc: Patrick Spradlin